jhawksno/coding-cheatsheets/drafts/dataverse.md

 **Tip** You can add any combo of columns to a custom or standard table to meet your needs, but you can't delete a standard column from a standard table.

-The number of columns within a table varies between a few columns to a hundred or more.
-If you require more than a few hundred columns, you might need to consider how you're structuring your data storage.

 **Tip** Use Standard tables and columns when possible.
 Review the list of standard tables before you create a custom table.

+### Restrictions that apply to columns in a table

+**Maximum number of columns in a table:**
+- There's no limit of columns, but there's an upper boundry due to limits in how much data you can store in a single record.
+This depends on the total space used by all columns in the table.
+- As a rule, the number of columns within a table varies between a few columns to a hundred or more.
+If you require more than a few hundred columns, you might need to consider how you're structuring your data storage.

+**Rollup columns**
+- Max of 10 for each table
+- Max of 100 for each organization
+- Can't trigger workflows or flows

+**Choice columns:**
+- Can support hundreds of options within a Choice but you shouldn't consider hundreds as the upper limit.
+Usability studios show that people have trouble using a system where a drop-down control provide a large number of options.
+- Use a Choice column to define categories for data.
+Don't use Choice columns to select categories that acutally represent seperate items of data.
+For example, rather than maintaining a Choice column that stores each of hundreds of possible manufacturers of a type of equipment, consider creating a table that stores references to each manufacturer and use a Lookup column instead of a Choice column

+### Creating an auto numbering column
+- String prefixed number: automatically incrementing number with an optional string constant prefix.
+Example, prefix of Consto would generate records such as Consto-1000, Consto-1001, etc.
+- Date prefixed number: automatically incrementing number with a formatted date prefix.
+Example, 2019-26-02-1000, 2019-26-02-1001, etc.
+- Custom: create a custome format of autonumber column.
+- Seeding a starting value: Set a seed value to start the autonumbering at any value.

+  ### Create an alternate key
+  Remember the GUID is called the Primary Key.
+You can assign an alternate key that is easier for users to identify.
+When defining a custom key, Common Data Model makes sure that every entry in that key column is required and unique.
+It can improve search and filtering on the particular column because alternate key fields are always indexed.

 ## Working with Solutions